SAVING THE MOUNTAIN CARIBOU

-The Center has also made a priority of curbing snowmobile use in the caribou’s key feeding and calving areas, in 2005 joining five partner organizations in a lawsuit to protect the species and its habitat within the high-elevation forests near Priest Lake, Idaho.
+Besides battling for this animal under the Act, the Center has also made a priority of curbing snowmobile use in the caribou’s key feeding and calving areas, in 2005 joining five partner organizations in a lawsuit to protect the species and its habitat within the high-elevation forests near Priest Lake, Idaho.
 But despite research showing that snowmobile traffic harms caribou, the U.S. Forest Service continued to encourage increased snowmobile use in the area.
 After some back-and-forth with snowmobile users and the agency, our lawsuit resulted in a court decision that banned snowmobiles from 470 square miles of essential caribou habitat.
 We’ll continue our campaign for more protected caribou habitat and the conservation of old-growth forests so that the mountain caribou population can once again flourish.

 ||Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.

-1983 Federal Endangered Species Act listing
+1983 federal Endangered Species Act listing

-2013 Notice of intent to sue over critical habitat designation
+2013 notice of intent to sue over critical habitat designation

-1994 Federal recovery plan
+1994 federal recovery plan

 ENDANGERED SPECIES ACT PROFILE